JerryI/wljs-revealjs/README.md

 # RevealJS Plugin
-*An extension for [WLJS-Editor](https://github.com/JerryI/wljs-editor) that allows you to make slides and an entire presentation using Markdown, HTML, JS, Wolfram Language or WLX*
+*An extension for [WLJS Frontend](https://github.com/JerryI/wolfram-js-frontend) that allows you to make slides and an entire presentation using Markdown, HTML, JS, Wolfram Language or WLX*

-__Alpha preview__

 *if you have __no idea about__ titles mentioned, __please visit [the official page](https://github.com/JerryI/wolfram-js-frontend)__ ;)*